PocketDad/PocketDad.github.io/evaluation.md

   * _Success:_ The user edited some tasks to include their sister, or they edited the house item to include their sister.

 ## User Types
-* <b>Dorming college students and others living away from family</b> - Young adults who may need maintenance reminders, a way to organize their tasks and chores, or fatherly advice.
-* <b>Students and others living with family</b> - Young adults and children who want a way to share chores and tasks with their family.
-* <b>Dads</b> - Dads who want to track maintenance tasks and share them with their kids.
+* <b>Away-from-home student</b> - An undergraduate or graduate college student away from home.
+They are living separately from their parents and self-manage their time and resources.
+* <b>At-home student</b> - An undergraduate or graduate college student at home.
+They are living with their parents and manage their time and resources with the family.
+May also include high school or elementary school students.

 ## Recruitment
 * Users will be recruited on their way to mutual club activities on campus.